Recommendations

 Senior Film Conservator

 The evocative power of Strike Up the Band (1930) continues to haunt audiences with its unique vision, the artistic provocations of Strike Up the Band demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Animation excellence.
+Explore the following titles to broaden your appreciation for Music excellence.

 The visceral impact of Strike Up the Band (1930) stems from to transcend the limitations of its 1930 budget and technology.

-The influence of Dave Fleischer in Strike Up the Band can be felt in the way modern Animation films handle unique vision.
+The influence of Dave Fleischer in Strike Up the Band can be felt in the way modern Music films handle unique vision.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 View Details